Bloated? Tired? Irritable? Candida Could Be The Cause

 Other tips and tricks

-If you decide not to use prescription meds from the doctor, you can find these anti-fungal medications at health food stores and/or pharmacies:
+If you decide not to use prescription meds from the doctor, I recommend working with a practitioner who can help you with implementing an herbal anti-fungal protocol.

 It’s essential to restore your healthy bacteria so taking a high quality probiotic is a must.
+I recommend this one.
 Additionally, some people find colon cleansing is very effective to move out the toxicity as quickly as possible when dealing with massive candida die off.
-You can do this with colon hydrotherapy or magnesium-oxygen products.
+You can do this with colon hydrotherapy or magnesium-oxide products.

 For years (we’re talking since high school, so let’s say six), I had been wrestling with a range of various health woes but never put much thought or effort behind identifying the cause or learning about my body.
 For a long time, I ignored all signs that my body was out of whack and accepted my symptoms as just being how things were.
 I suffered from frequent bloating, gas and constipation.
 I was plagued with recurrent bouts of urinary tract infections and vaginal yeast infections (thrush) that usually came as a savage pair.
 I felt worn down, irritable, and often anxious, especially at night before trying to go to sleep.
 I had strong sugar cravings in the afternoons, particularly after a night of drinking, which I tried to satisfy with a “healthy” sweet option which, even still, made me more bloated and uncomfortable.
 The final straw that led me to seek out professional advice was a fungal infection on my toe.
 The thought of it made my skin crawl and having to look at, much less touch it, was beyond my limits (I have a fear of rashes and all things fungus).